Summertown, Tennessee: Education

-Summertown is home to two public schools.
-Summertown Elementary School educates students from kindergarten through 6th grade, while Summertown High School educates students from 7th through 12th grade.
-They both have an eagle as their mascot.
+Summertown is home to three public schools.
+Summertown Elementary School educates students from kindergarten through 6th grade, Summertown Middle School educates 7th and 8th grade, while Summertown High School educates students from 9th through 12th grade.
+They both have the same mascot which is an eagle.

 Summertown athletic programs have been historically competitive on the state level, with state championships in volleyball, tennis, golf, softball, and baseball.

+Some of extra curriculars included band, cheerleading, tennis, basketball, and football.
+The School also always students to join other schools teams like a soccer team to the school not having enough people of interest in said sport.

 Tornadoes

 The Summertown area historical tornado activity is slightly above Tennessee state average.
 It is 108% greater than the overall U.S. average.

 On May 18, 1995, an F-4 (max. wind speeds 207-260 mph) tornado a mile away from Summertown killed 3 people, injured 32 people and caused between $500,000 and $5,000,000 in damages.

 On April 16, 1998, an F-5 (max. wind speeds 261-318 mph) tornado right on Highway 43 in Summertown killed 3 people, injured 36 people and caused $13 million in damages.

 There have been several other tornadoes to come through Summertown but these are two of the worst.